tdandino1005/PWA-text-editor/README.md

 This application takes an existing text editor app and adds functionality for it to work as a PWA and function offline.
 This application is deployed through Heroku.

 ## Installation:
-- npm i
+- In the command line type npm i
-- npm start
+- In the command line type npm run start
+- This will run on http://localhost:3000/

 ## Usage: